pkovacs/slurm-redis/README.md

 # The default is 120 seconds.

 # The time-to-live of the uid and gid cache entries.
 If a cache entry is missing or has
-# expired, the slurm api's uid_to_string and gid_to_string are called.
-Yes, they too use
+# expired, slurm apis are called to fetch the names.
-# a caching scheme -- my caches allow for multiple reader concurrency.
 ```
 ___